-In July, the Department of Transportation (DOT) announced that two of its agencies would no longer be seeking to make rules regarding sleep apnea screening and treatment for drivers.
-Although the announcement cited “not enough information available” as the reason why the rules were withdrawn, it is commonly accepted that this is an antiregulatory action intended to help industry.
-However, it’s unclear whether the action will actually end up helping the industries in question.
+In July 2017, the Department of Transportation (DOT) announced that two of its agencies would no longer be seeking to make rules regarding sleep apnea screening and treatment for drivers.
+Although the announcement cited “not enough information available”as the reason why the rules were withdrawn, it is commonly accepted that this is an antiregulatory action intended to help industry.
+However, it’s unclear whether the action actually ended up helping the industries in question.

 In the absence of a clear federal rule, these tensions will continue, and it’s likely that drivers and trucking companies will be exposed to additional liability as a result.

 However, the sleep rules were heavily criticized by trucking companies and independent truckers in large part because of the likely cost.
 Some studies suggest that as much as 40% of all truckers would have to undergo sleep apnea screening.
 And that many of them would end up requiring CPAP or oral appliance therapy to keep driving.

 With the high proportion of drivers affected, there is no doubt that it would be expensive for the industry to implement any kind of comprehensive sleep apnea screening program.

 Sleep Apnea Screening Shown to Save Money